Transition from contact to hydrodynamic lubrication over rough surfaces: Lubrication transition

 When plotted against the Hersey number, the hydrodynamic regime exhibits a tiny spread among the numerical curves, reminiscent of the fact that $\eta U/F_N$ is not the sole governing parameter.
 Indeed, the simulations recover two distinct asymptotic scalings $U^{2/5}$ and $U^{2/3}$ of the hydrodynamic friction of Sec.~\ref{subsec:smooth}.
 More precisely, using the Hersey number we can rewrite the scaling as $\mu_{f,\rm large} \sim (\eta U/F_N)^{2/5}\bar{F}_N^{1/10}$ at large deformations, and $\mu_{f,\rm small} \sim (\eta U/F_N)^{2/3}\bar{F}_N^{-1/6}$ at small deformations.
 Hence, an explicit $\bar{F}_N$ dependency remains on top of $\eta U/F_N$, which explains the lack of perfect collapse of the data in the hydrodynamic lubrication regime in Fig.~\ref{fig7}(a).

-To overcome this limitation, Fig.~\ref{fig7}(b) presents an alternative Stribeck-like representation, where the friction coefficient is plotted against the theoretical hydrodynamic friction $\mu_f(\lambda)$ from \eqref{eq:interpolated_hydrodynamic_friction}.
+To overcome this limitation, Fig.~\ref{fig7}(b) presents an alternative Stribeck-like representation, where the friction coefficient is plotted against the theoretical hydrodynamic friction $\mu_{f,\mathrm{th}}(\lambda)$ from \eqref{eq:interpolated_hydrodynamic_friction}.
 In this form, all curves collapse onto the $y=x$ line in the hydrodynamic regime, independent of the imposed load.
+Since $\mu_{f,\mathrm{th}}(\lambda)$ is uniquely determined by the dimensionless velocity $\lambda$, this representation contains the same information as a plot $\mu$ versus $\lambda$.

 Figure~\ref{fig7}(c) shows the experimental Stribeck curves reported by Bongaerts et al.~\cite{bongaerts2007soft} for PDMS/PDMS contacts with different surface roughnesses.
-The experimental results highlight that Stribeck curves strongly depend on $h_\mathrm{rms}$ and are in very good qualitative agreement with our numerical predictions.
+The experimental results highlight that Stribeck curves strongly depend on $h_\mathrm{rms}$, in qualitative agreement with our numerical predictions.
 It should be noted, however, that the experiments were performed with a sphere sliding against a flat disk, whereas our model assumes a contact between a infinitely long cylinder and a flat surface.
 A direct quantitative comparison is therefore not possible, although our numerical framework could, in principle, be extended to spherical geometries.